lumol-org/soa-derive/README.md

 }
 ```

-It will also generate the same functions that a `Vec<Chees>` would have, and a
+It will also generate the same functions that a `Vec<Cheese>` would have, and a
 few helper structs: `CheeseSlice`, `CheeseSliceMut`, `CheeseRef` and
 `CheeseRefMut` corresponding respectivly to `&[Cheese]`, `&mut [Cheese]`,
 `&Cheese` and `&mut Cheese`.